-Many remote research stations are challenged with relatively high turn-over rates for staff (all or specific positions).
-This continuous removal of knowledge may be a significant challenge for some stations and hence transfer of knowledge is essential, e.g. via documents or overlap between resigning and new employees [Theme 11.2, Operational data for station management].
+Many remote research stations are challenged with relatively high turnover rates for staff (all or specific positions).
+This continuous removal of knowledge may be a significant challenge for some stations and hence transfer of knowledge is essential, e.g. via documents or overlap between resigning and new employee (see also 11.
+Knowledge Capture and Data Management).